SilvaPDaniela/Evaluation-of-survey-designs-for-species-distribution-estimation/README.md

 Lindgren, F., Rue, H., and Lindström, J. (2011).
 An explicit link between gaussian fields and gaussian markov random fields: the stochastic partial differential equation approach.
 Statistical Methodology, 73(4):423–498.

 Zuur, A. F., Ieno, E. N., and Saveliev, A. A. (2017).
-Beginner’s Guide to Spatial, Temporal, and Spatial-Temporal Ecological Data Analysis with R-INLA, volume I: Using GLM and GLMM, chapter 20: GAM with correlation and zero-inflation in R-INLA using owl data.
+Beginner’s Guide to Spatial, Temporal, and Spatial-Temporal Ecological Data Analysis with R-INLA, volume I: Using GLM and GLMM, Chapter 22: Zero-inflated continuous seabird data.
 Highland Statistics Ltd.